vgmtrans/vgmtrans/README.md

 displays more information about the element in the status bar at the bottom of the main window.
 When enabled, the "Show Details" toggle button in the top right corner of the File Structure panel will display details for each element directly in the File Structure panel.

+#### *Batch Conversion*

+To convert files in batch, select multiple files of the same type (denoted by icon) in the Detected Music Files panel, then right-click the selection and choose a conversion action.
+Similarly, Collections can be converted in batch by selecting multiple and right-clicking the selection.

 ## Building